Ninja-kitten/game-of-life/README.md

 5. If the simulation is infinite, just keep running.
 But if the world becomes empty or stabilizes, the simulation should halt and ask the user to press “enter” to exit the program.
+6. For file mode, if the simulation does not reach a stable state after 1000 iterations, it will end the program.
+7. 5 Presets for different cases of exploder, rocket ship, and tumbler.

 Resources:
 -Added the ifndef etc. based on the suggestions of my friend Rio.